-In June 2012, the Governmental Accounting Standards Board (GASB) issued Statement No. 67 Financial Reporting for Pension Plans (Statement 67) and Statement No. 68, Accounting and Financial Reporting for Pensions (Statement 68), which prescribed new financial reporting requirements for state and local government pension plans and the states and local governments that provide pensions through pension plans that meet certain criteria.
-The New York State and Local Retirement System (NYSLRS) and the New York State Teachers' Retirement System (TRS) (Systems) meet those certain criteria as cost-sharing, multiple-employer, defined benefit pension plans.
+In June 2012, the Governmental Accounting Standards Board (GASB) issued Statement No. 67 Financial Reporting for Pension Plans (Statement 67) and Statement No. 68, Accounting and Financial Reporting for Pensions (Statement 68), which prescribed new financial reporting requirements for state and local government pension plans and the states and local governments that provide pensions through pension plans that meet certain criteria.1 The New York State and Local Retirement System (NYSLRS) and the New York State Teachers' Retirement System (TRS) (Systems) meet those certain criteria as cost-sharing, multiple-employer, defined benefit pension plans.
 As such, all local governments and school districts in New York that participate in either plan are impacted by this change in accounting treatment.
 Specifically, these Statements will change how local governments calculate and report the costs and obligations associated with pensions in important ways.
-The intent is to improve the decision-usefulness of reported pension information and to increase the transparency, consistency and comparability of pension information across governments.
+The intent is to improve the decision-usefulness of reported pension information across governments.
 These Statements do not change how the Systems are funded and much of the information necessary to comply with these requirements will be provided by the Systems.